kubevela/community/community-membership.md

 ## Maintainer
 ### Requirements
 The Maintainers are typically limited to a relatively small group of decision makers.
-- Deep understanding of the technical goals and directions
+- Deep understanding of the technical goals and direction
 - Deep understanding of the technical domain
-- Sustained contributions to design and directions by doing all of:
+- Sustained contributions to design and direction by doing all of:
    - Authoring and reviewing proposals
    - Initiating, contributing and resolving discussions (emails, GitHub issues, meetings)
    - Identifying subtle or complex issues in designs and their implementation PRs